b-steinfeld/UEFA-Euro-2024-Predictor/README.md

 3. did not predict both sides (team becomes opponent, opponent becomes team); possible conflicting results?
 4. finishing adding notes to each part of the code in order to convey each lines/blocks purpose.
 5. potentially figure out other ways to grow precision (more data, different reference, new model, etc)?
+6. when the tournament is over, compare results.

 Note: "matchesplusgroupstage.csv" was not used in the prediction process.
 Rather, just here if I decide to utilize it in anyway in the future.